Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 - If you have everything as an accepting state, you would just group everything into one state
 - If you have a dead state
 	- Use the dead state to distinguish
+	- For everything in the alphabet, the dead state goes to itself

 ### Study Guide
 ![[Pasted image 20250929190113.png]]